serviceberry3/serviceberry3.github.io/pages/play.markdown

 </h1>
 <p class="project-content">My longest ongoing project.
 An iMessage auto-reply robot which can store and retrieve users’ information in a database,
     call users and deliver automated robotic messages, schedule appointments, and remotely control an LED display.
 Works on old and new versions of MacOS.
-Working on creating a version for Android.</a>
+Working on creating a version for Android.
 </p>
 </div>
 <div class="project">